Global Gateway link

 Basic Approach

-Compensation for the Company’s Directors is based on a compensation system that is linked to shareholder profits, taking into consideration the management issues of sustainable growth and midto- long term corporate value enhancement.
-Each Director’s compensation is determined based on a compensation system that reflects appropriate results while taking company performance and his/her job responsibility into consideration.
+Compensation for the Company’s Directors (excluding Directors who are Audit & Supervisory Committee Members) is based on a compensation system that is linked to shareholder profits, taking into consideration the management issues of sustainable growth and mid-to-long term corporate value enhancement.
+Compensation for each Director (excluding Director who is Audit & Supervisory Committee Member) is determined based on a compensation system that reflects appropriate results while taking company performance and his/her job responsibility into consideration.

 The Committee on Compensation, which consists of a majority of External Directors, deliberates on the nature of the compensation system and the need for it to be reviewed from objective perspectives.
 The Board of Directors then makes decisions based on the recommendations of the Committee.